 When do I have to declare my major?

-Students are not required to declare a major until they've completed 45 earned hours.
+Students are not required to declare a major until they have completed 45 earned hours.

 How do I change/declare my major or minor?

 Changing or declaring your major or minor is a simple process.
 Simply fill out this Change-of-Major form and turn it in at the Registrar's Office to be processed.
 After your major is declared or changed, the department of your new major will be notified by the Registrar's Office.
 If you have any questions about choosing or declaring a major or minor or how to complete the Change-of-Major form, you may contact one of the knowledgeable advisors located in the Advising Center by phone, email, Facebook, or in person.
 Find a list of majors and minors by clicking here.

 A Student Registration Code is a six-digit number that gives you access to use the self-service registration features located in the Registration Tools box of your OneTech account.